Disability Discrimination Claims in Los Angeles, CA

 The Fair Employment and Housing Act (FEHA) is California’s general anti-discrimination law.
 It prohibits discrimination in employment based on numerous protected characteristics, including disability.
 FEHA applies to employers with five or more employees, and, similar to the ADA, it requires employers to provide both non-discriminatory treatment and reasonable accommodations to workers who have disabilities.

 Employers can violate the ADA and FEHA in several different ways.
 This includes making employment and compensation decisions based on job applicants’ or employees’ disabilities, making other discriminatory employment-related decisions (i.e., decisions regarding job assignments or work locations), and failing to provide reasonable accommodations.
-The ADA and FEHA apply to both intentional and unintentional discrimination, and you can (and should) hire a Los Angeles disability discrimination lawyer regardless of why you believe your employer (or a prospective employer) discriminated against you.
+The ADA and FEHA apply to both intentional and unintentional discrimination, and you can (and should) hire a Los Angeles disability discrimination attorney regardless of why you believe your employer (or a prospective employer) discriminated against you.

 Types of Disability Discrimination Prohibited Under the ADA and FEHA